opferman/SixtyFourBits/README.md

 - **DEBUG_RSP_CHECK_MACRO**
     - Description: Performs the RSP verification when debug is enabled as described above.

+- **Engine_Debug**
+    - Description: Print a debug message.
+This is a special function that will save even volatile registers and FLAGS so it can be used for debug.
+    - Parameters: (RCX - format string (ala printf)), RDX and ... are the variable arguements like printf.
+    - Return: (None)

 ### DemoScene.inc (math_public.inc)
 - **Math_Rand**